SeeClickFix/legal.seeclickfix.com/content/terms-of-use.md

 11. "stalk" or otherwise harass another; and/or

-12. collect or store personal data about other users in connection with the prohibited conduct and activities set forth in paragraphs a through m above.
+12. collect or store personal data about other users in connection with the prohibited conduct and activities set forth in paragraphs 1 through 11.

 You acknowledge that SeeClickFix may or may not pre-screen Content, but that SeeClickFix and its designees shall have the right (but not the